ncatlab/nlab-content/pages/3/8/1/9/9183/content.md

 ## On galactic scales
  {#Properties}

 The cold dark matter paradigm always worked excellently on cosmic scales, while seemingly facing problems with reproducing various observations on the scale of [[galaxies]].
-But various recent computer simulations (e.g. with [FIRE](structure+formation#ReferencesFIRE), see the references [below](#ReferencesComputerSimulation)) point to these problems all going away when the complex dynamics of star-formation back-reaction on galactic [[structure formation]] is taken into account.
+But various recent computer simulations (e.g. with [FIRE](structure+formation#ReferencesFIRE), see the references [below](#ReferencesComputerSimulation)) point to these problems all going away when the complex dynamics of star-formation feedback/back-reaction on galactic [[structure formation]] (see there for more) is taken into account.
 We discuss this for:

 1. _[The cusp-core behaviour](#CuspCoreProblem)_